Posted at Nov 10, 2021 10:42:12 AM by THAT Agency | Share

-Sometimes the best way to understand what to do in web design is by knowing what not to do.
-Here are a list of things you can be sure will anger your visitors.
+Sometimes the best way to understand what to do in web design is to first know what not to do.
+We have compiled a list of things you can be sure will anger your visitors.
 And remember, angry visitors have the potential to become detractors, and you want promoters!

-There is not much need for explanation here.
+Not much need for explanation here.
 Pop-ups are just annoying; especially the ones that are impossible to close.
-Some claim that pop-ups are still an effective way of advertising, I have trouble understanding this considering most web browsers now come with pop-up blockers already enabled.
+Some claim that pop-ups are still an effective way of advertising, but we have trouble understanding this considering most web browsers now come with pop-up blockers already enabled.
 The only sort of pop-ups you should have on your site are CTA's or chatbots.

-I have said this over and over again; most website visitors are not patient.
+We have seen this over and over again.
+Most website visitors are not patient.
 If your page takes too long to load they will move on!
-It’s much better to have a page that is plain but loads than one that has too much on it and takes forever.
+It’s much better to have a page that is simpler but loads quickly than one that is crowded and takes forever.
 A page should load in under 4 seconds.
 Check your site speed!
 We use PageSpeed Insights.

-Don’t make contacting you harder then it has to be.
-Nothing is more frustrating then trying to get in touch with a company who has hidden their contact information.
+Don’t make contacting you harder than it has to be.
+Nothing is more frustrating than trying to get in touch with a company that has hidden its contact information.

-Make sure getting around in your site is easy.
-It should be as easy to go to the next page as it to go back to the fist.
+Make sure getting around on your site is easy.
+It should be as easy to go to the next page as it to go back to the first.

-Try to use heading and sub-heading to separate content.
-This will make information easier to read and will make it simple to find what you want.
+Try to use headings and sub-headings to separate content.
+These will make information easier to read and will make it simple to find what you want.

 Update your site often.
-If you don’t people will think you are out of touch and they won’t want to work with someone who looks like they're on top of their game.
+If you don’t, then people will think you're out of touch, and they'll want to work with someone who looks like they're on top of their game.

-If at all possible don’t make registration required to see your site.
-I get that you want to collect contact info for people who are interested in what you have to offer, but you can find a more clever way of doing that.
-People are way more likely to give you their info once they have seen what you have to offer.
+If at all possible, don’t make registration required to see aspects of your site.
+Of course, you want to collect contact info for people who are interested in what you have to offer, but you can find a better way of doing that.
+People are way more likely to give you their info once you have built up enough value in their eyes.